cellml/libcellml/docs/reference/inform/informB4.rst

   .. container:: infospec

-    The ablility to import and reuse :code:`Component` items is one of the most powerful features in CellML, as it allows modellers to easily plug-n-play different variations and model parts.
+    The ablility to import and reuse :code:`component` items is one of the most powerful features in CellML, as it allows modellers to easily plug-n-play different variations and model parts.
 There are three ingredients required in importing an item: